-Students who have a cumulative GPA below 3.0, who have a term (semester) GPA below 2.75, who receive a grade lower than B-minus in any course, who have been in the graduate program for more than ten semesters, or who are otherwise not making satisfactory progress toward the Ph.D. degree, including but not limited to insufficient efforts devoted towards research, are no longer in good standing in the department.
-Such students may be allowed to continue in the program, be placed on probation, be transferred to the Master's Program, or be asked to leave the department, depending on the recommendation of the Director of Graduate Studies and the decision of the department head.
+Students who have a cumulative GPA below 3.0, who have a term (semester) GPA below 2.75, or who are otherwise not making satisfactory progress toward the Ph.D. degree, including but not limited to insufficient efforts devoted towards research, are no longer in good standing in the department.
+Such students may be allowed to continue in the program, be placed on probation, be transferred to the master's program, or be asked to leave the department, depending on the recommendation of the Director of Graduate Studies and the decision of the department head.
 A student who is placed on probation is provided a specified time window, by the end of which the student must have met certain criteria for remaining in the program.
 If these criteria are met, then there are no further consequences.
-If these criteria are not met, then the student may be transferred to the Master's Program or be asked to leave the department.
+If these criteria are not met, then the student may be transferred to leave the department.